DukeTip-Webapps-Trinity-2/final-project-thefluffaduffs/readme.txt

 resized most images,
 added templates for navbar,
-added templates for bootsrap 4, helped a little bit with cards, helped a little bit with about us, found some images, helped center headers and did most margins
+added templates for bootsrap 4, helped with cards, helped with about us, found some images, helped center headers and did most margins, helped with some of descriptions for attractions
 <!-- ??? why is there so many random things that didnt happen in Shane's section -->